Akhilendra-Mishra/Flutter-Interview-Question-Answer/README.md

 11.How do you handle asynchronous operations in Flutter?

 Answer: Asynchronous operations in Flutter can be handled using async and await keywords, or by using Future.then() and Future.catchError() methods.

 12. What is a Stream in Dart?

 Answer: A Stream in Dart is a sequence of asynchronous events.
 It can be used to handle a series of values, like reading data from a file or handling real-time data streams.

 13. How do you add external packages to a Flutter project?

 Answer: To add external packages, you update the pubspec.yaml file under the dependencies section and run flutter pub get.

-What is a Scaffold in Flutter?
+14.What is a Scaffold in Flutter?

 Answer: A Scaffold is a layout structure for the basic material design visual layout structure.
 It provides APIs for showing drawers, snack bars, bottom sheets, and more.

-What is the purpose of the setState() method?
+15.What is the purpose of the setState() method?

 Answer: The setState() method is used to tell the Flutter framework that the state of the widget has changed, which triggers a rebuild of the widget.

-What is the difference between hot reload and hot restart in Flutter?
+16.What is the difference between hot reload and hot restart in Flutter?

 Answer: Hot reload preserves the app's state while injecting updated code into the app, whereas hot restart resets the state and reloads the app from scratch.

-How does navigation work in Flutter?
+17.How does navigation work in Flutter?

 Answer: Navigation in Flutter is managed by the Navigator class, which maintains a stack of routes.
 You can push a route using Navigator.push() and pop a route using Navigator.pop().

-What is a Route in Flutter?
+18.What is a Route in Flutter?

 Answer: A Route is an abstraction for a screen or page in Flutter.
 It is used to navigate between different screens or pages in an app.

-What is a FutureBuilder in Flutter?
+19.What is a FutureBuilder in Flutter?

 Answer: A FutureBuilder is a widget that builds itself based on the latest snapshot of interaction with a Future.

-What is a StreamBuilder in Flutter?
+20.What is a StreamBuilder in Flutter?

 Answer: A StreamBuilder is a widget that builds itself based on the latest snapshot of interaction with a Stream.

-What is a ListView in Flutter?
+21.What is a ListView in Flutter?

 Answer: A ListView is a scrollable list of widgets arranged linearly.

-What is the difference between a Column and a Row in Flutter?
+22.What is the difference between a Column and a Row in Flutter?

 Answer: A Column arranges its children vertically, while a Row arranges its children horizontally.
 How do you handle user input in Flutter?